CHNG5705: Foundations of Industrial Systems and Sustainability (2014 - Semester 2)

 Learning outcomes are the key abilities and knowledge that will be assessed in this unit.
 They are listed according to the course goal supported by each.
 See Assessment Tab for details how each outcome is assessed.Engineering/IT Specialisation (Level 3)

-Tutorials scheduled throughout semester, linked to project 1 and lecture topics
+Assignment: Tutorials Scheduled Throughout Semester, linked to lecture topics

 Quiz: T/F quiz as start of each lecture based on previous lecture(s), tutorials and/or readings